August 2, 2018

 How Your Credit Score Affects Loan Eligibility

-If you have little to no history of borrowing and repaying debt, this can also cause lenders to be wary of lending to you.
+If you have little to no history of borrowing and repaying debt, this could cause lenders to be wary of lending to you.
 They may either give you a higher interest rate to offset the risk they take on or place a lower limit on the amount of money that they will lend you.
 This is the case with many current and prospective college students, who have not necessarily had enough time to build up a reputable credit history and improve their credit scores.

 Can You Get Federal Student Loans With Bad Credit?